Syed Sohel: Career

 Sohel began his career with a minor role in Kotha Bangaru Lokam (2008).
 He made his lead debut with the film Music Magic (2013), which is about rock music.
 The film was released to mixed-to-negative reviews.
 He then went on to act in several low key films such as The Bells (2015), Cine Mahal (2017) and Konapuram Lo Jarigina Katha (2019).
 He acted in the daily soaps Pasupu Kumkuma (2010-2014), Nathicharami (2014-2016) and Krishnaveni (2020).
 He was a contestant of Bigg Boss Telugu 4 in 2020 before he walked out of the show with Rs.
 25 lakh.

-In 2021, He received the Brihaspathi Rising Star Awards at Sensational Star category for his short film contest.
+In 2021, He received the Brihaspathi Rising Star Awards at Sensational Star category for his short film contests.
+Sohel also founded "Sohi Helping Hands" and had been running various social service programs.
+He showed his generosity by providing essential goods as well as financial assistance to poor people during difficult times amid covid pandemic and he was honored with the Rising Star Award by ABC Foundation for his social service works.

 He then starred in Lucky Lakshman (2022), which released to mixed reviews.
 Regarding his performance, a critic wrote that "Playing Lucky Lakshman, he once again established his acting prowess.
 The character of Lucky takes a little while to get used to, but it grows on you as the film progresses, making it a successful outing for Sohel" whilst another critic wrote that "Sohel acted well in this, but the story is not set according to its potential.
 There is no stability in his role".
 He then starred in Organic Mama Hybrid Alludu (2023), which was released to mixed-to-negative reviews.
 A critic noted that he and the rest of the cast "do a fine job playing their characters" while bashing the film's story.

 Sohel then appeared a pregnant man in Mr. Pregnant, which released to mixed reviews although his performance was termed by critics as one of the film's highlights.
 One critic noted that "Syed Sohel's portrayal of Gowtham is nothing short of impressive, effectively presenting the complexities of a pregnant man" whilst another critic wrote that "the film belongs to Sohel, who carries the emotional story on his shoulders".
 His sole release of 2024, Bootcut Balaraju, was released to mixed reviews.
 One critic noted that "Sohel's performance in Bootcut Balaraju is nothing short of adorable.
 His prowess in both comedic and emotional scenes shines through, effectively carrying the movie on his capable shoulders" whilst another critic noted that "Sohel brings a carefree charm to his role as a rural, academically disinterested youth facing ridicule".